 The Legal Aid Justice Center is currently seeking candidates for the following positions.

-Chief Development Officer – Northern Virginia
+Chief Development Officer – Charlottesville

 The Legal Aid Justice Center is an Equal Opportunity Employer.